AcademySoftwareFoundation/OpenColorIO/docs/developers/coding_guidelines.rst

 * Function calls should NOT have a space between the function name and the opening parenthesis.
 A single space should be added after each required comma.

-Here is a short code fragement that shows these concepts in action:
+Here is a short code fragment that shows these concepts in action:

 .. code-block:: c++